 We also have conversion fees that can be tricky when withdrawing from an ATM or using your credit card.

 There is a whole breakdown of that here: The Science of understanding Conversion fees: What to do with your money abroad.

 Last but certainly not least, transportation matters.
 We will think about how we are going to get around.
 After all, transportation is a big factor.

-So when you are planning an international trip in 2020, you should think about a few things regarding transportation.
-Some questions to consider:
+So when you are planning an international trip, you should think about a few things regarding transportation.

 - Are you going to a city or more of a suburban area?